atiq25101990/NimGameProjectC/README.md

 bonus marks)

 The system should still operate as specified in Project B, but with ad- ditional functionality, due to the addition of the aforementioned features.
-Thus, it is advised that you use your Project B solution as a starting point for implementing Project C.
+Thus, it is advised to use Project B solution as a starting point for implementing Project C.